 The recent arrival of Fall, with cooler temperatures and rainier days, has forced us to trade in our flip flops and swimsuits for raincoats and boots.
 It has also created a lot of discussion with my preschoolers about the seasons and weather.
-To teach the girls more about this topic through play, I set up a dramatic play and dress up center to play Weather Forecaster this week!
+To teach the girls more about this topic through play, I set up a dramatic play and dress up center to play weather forecaster (meteorologist) dramatic play activity this week!

 Amazon links included below.

 Weather, Temperature, and Dress

 A big developmental milestone for preschoolers is increasing self-care.
 Not only do they become more capable of dressing themselves, they often want to choose what they wear as well.

 I know in our house this can be a daily struggle, so I added a dress-up component to our Weather Forecasting center, to help inspire more appropriate dress choices with our new, cooler weather.This also provides great practice for buttons, snaps, zippers, and shoes.